Huotsty/Project_QCTest/QUICKSTART.md

 1. Click **"Mode B"** button
 2. Click **"Start New Game"**
 3. Click any **empty cell** to place your stone (green)
-4. ZidanAI responds automatically (blue)
+4. **ZidanAI automatically responds** with its quantum-powered move (blue)
-5. Repeat until game ends
+5. Repeat until game ends (both moves happen in one request)

 ## 🔍 Understanding the Output